Gifts for the Woman Who Wants Nothing (that she’ll secretly love)

 Otherwise, I tend to use DIY hand soap recipes or just plain coconut oil for hand cream.

-It’s thick but non-greasy, made of natural non-irritating ingredients (including honey), and has a light scent.
+It’s actually hard to find a non-greasy lotion that is made of natural non-irritating ingredients, and has only a light scent.

 Gourmet Chocolate